 More often than not, a bonus will contain several of the conditions listed above.
 The most common example in the US is tying a rollover condition (such a 10x) with a timeframe requirement (such as 30 days).
 There aren’t lots of examples in the US which also use odds conditions on most bonuses, but there still are enough examples to warrant the explanation above.

 There are a couple of bonus types which you should be accustomed with:

-- Welcome (signup) bonuses are those bonuses which a customer is only eligible for once, or at maximum a few times in very strict conditions.
+- Welcome (Signup) Bonuses are those bonuses which a customer is only eligible for once, or at maximum a few times in very strict conditions.
 In the US betting industry, the most common type of signup bonus is a deposit match bonus, ranging from 50% to 150% or more.
-This bonus work extremely simple: if you make a first deposit of $100 and the broker gives you a 50% first deposit bonus, you’ll receive $50 in bonus money.
+This bonus works extremely simply: if you make a first deposit of $100 and the broker gives you a 50% first deposit bonus, you’ll receive $50 in bonus money.
 This is by far the most common type of welcome bonus for both sportsbooks and casinos.

-- Reload bonuses work the same as welcome bonuses, and they come in the form of deposit matching bonuses (which we’ve already detailed above).
-These bonuses are given then a customer makes a new deposit on the broker’s website, and usually only works when the deposit is larger than a given amount.
+- Reload Bonuses work the same as welcome bonuses, and they come in the form of deposit matching bonuses (which we’ve already detailed above).
+These bonuses are given when a customer makes a new deposit on the broker’s website, and usually only works when the deposit is larger than a given amount.

-That being said, those are the most common things you should know about sportsbook bonuses in the United States betting industry.
-We’re well aware that nothing we’ve described in this article is rocket science, but a good understanding of these basic concepts is necessary for developing complex betting systems which actually work.
-At the end of the day, the final customer is only interested to make a profit from sports betting – and bonuses are a great way to either ensure profits, or act as a safety net.
+A good understanding of these basic concepts is necessary for developing complex betting systems which actually work.
+At the end of the day, the final customer is only interested in making a profit from sports betting – and bonuses are a great way to either ensure profits, or act as a safety net.

 - You must create an account and fund it.
 Don’t forget; you’re able to get a sign up bonus yourself when you do this.